brighter-ai/redact-enterprise-orchestration/README.md

 # Running brighter Redact Enterprise
-Start an instance of brighter Redact Enterprise, with the help of the three redact containers as shown below.
+Start an instance of brighter Redact Enterprise, consisting of three redact containers which are managed by docker-compose.

 ## brighter Redact Enterprise